Looking to claim credit, update your profile, access journals, or renew your membership? Log in to your My Account page.

 Logo

 Tofacitinib Citrate (Xeljanz) is an oral drug used to treat adults with moderate to severe active rheumatoid arthritis (RA), active psoriatic arthritis, ankylosing spondylitis, moderate to severe ulcerative colitis, and children ages 2 and older with active polyarticular juvenile idiopathic arthritis.
 It works by blocking enzymes called Janus kinases (JAKs).
-JAKs play a role in joint inflammation in RA, which can cause pain, swelling, and stiffness.
-This medication is commonly used after methotrexate and tumor necrosis factor inhibitors.
+JAKs play a role in joint inflammation, which can cause pain, swelling, and stiffness.
+This medication is often used if a patient has not had a good response to other medications such as methotrexate and tumor necrosis factor inhibitors.

 Tofacitinib is a pill that is taken either as 5 mg twice a day (Xeljanz) or as 11 mg once per day (Xeljanz XR).
 You may take tofacitinib with or without food.
 People with moderate to severe kidney or liver problems should take a lower dose.
 Tofacitinib may be used alone or in combination with methotrexate or other disease modifying antirheumatic drugs (DMARDs).
 Tofacitinib should not be given in combination with another biologic drug or other potent immunosuppressants such as azathioprine or mycophenolate.
 Some patients will start to see improvement within a few weeks, but it may take several months to take full effect.
 Blood tests will be used to monitor for increases in cholesterol or liver enzymes and for reductions in blood cell counts while taking tofacitinib.